What is business insurance?

 Learn more about professional indemnity insurance.

 Public liability insurance protects you and your business if someone claims their property has been damaged, they were injured or fell ill because of you or one of your employees.
 Whatever you do for a living, accidents can happen, and they're not always directly related to the job.
-If a customer, courier or passer-by makes a claim, a public liability insurance policy helps to cover legal and compensation costs.
+If a customer, courier or passer-by makes a claim, a public liability insurance policy covers any legal and compensation costs.

 Learn more about public liability insurance.

 Product liability insurance provides an extra layer of protection as part of your public liability cover.
 If someone complains about a product you’re involved in, whether your company designed, manufactured or sold the product, you’re protected against any costs.
 Product liability cover might be especially important in the retail and technology sectors and Hiscox can build it into your public liability cover.

 Employers’ liability insurance may be a requirement under UK law for most business groups.
 It makes sure you’re protected if an employee is injured on your premises or becomes ill and they claim it’s because of something that happened at work.
 As well as full-time employees, you might also need cover for part-time staff, volunteers and casual helpers.
 An employers’ liability insurance policy minimises disruption by helping with the costs of defending or settling a legal claim.
 Employment practices liability is slightly different and protects the managers of a business against employee claims.

 Cyber and data insurance could be especially important for anyone who uses data – including computer programmers and marketing professionals.
 Any business can face a cyber-attack and it can take time and money to put things right – that’s what our cover is there for.
 Cyber cover also protects against claims arising from data breaches if you or an employee accidentally shares sensitive information.